Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 articles
 * 1 free + 2 parallel: Dimovski et al, Algorithmic approach to geometric...: one axis plus 2 parallel axes, without perpendicular requirement of first axis of Chen et al. PK2 modified
-* 1 perpend + 2 parallel (1, 2/3, 4/5, 6): Hong et al - Algorithm and Application of Inverse Kinematics
+* 1 perpend + 2 parallel (1, 2/3, 4/5, 6): Hong et al - Algorithm and Application of Inverse Kinematics.
+Chen/Zhu/Zhang - Improved Inverse Kinematics Algorithm
 * Elias, Wen: Canonical Subproblems..., 2022.
 Overview of additional subproblems, and description of 6 changed/new subproblems, e. g. extension to 3 or 4 intersecting cones.
 Offers a good overview of previous articles about subproblems
 * PK2 extended disjoint: Yue-sheng, Ai-ping: Extension of the Second Paden-Kahan Sub-problem..., 2008.
 Extension of PK2 for disjoint axes.
 * An, H.S.; Seo, T.W.; Lee, J.W.
 Generalized solution for a sub-problem of inverse kinematics based on product of exponential formula.
 Joining PK2 and PK3 into one subproblem.